Terms and Privacy

 Types of data we collect

 Most pages on our website can be accessed without giving us your personal information.
 However, you may choose to provide us with your personal information such as your name, address, email details to confirm you wish us to contact you to receive further information about us and our services.
 This may be through an enquiry form, requesting marketing literature, telephoning us or calling into our office with an enquiry, expressing an interest at a seminar or event.
+We may also monitor telephone calls or emails for internal training purposes.
 By submitting your personal information you consent to our use of the information as set out in this Privacy Notice.
 We may also contact you to follow up about enquiries you have made with us.
 If you engage us to carry out work on your behalf, you will be provided with a copy of our Privacy Notice for clients.
 If you do not agree to our use of your personal information in this way, please refrain from using our website, or contacting us with an enquiry.